 slots: _slot_name_: content: writable-data write: - $SNAP_DATA

 Sharing UNIX sockets

 Note that this only works since snapd 2.19.1

 TBD: Links to example snaps using this.

-slots: content: content: socket-directory write: - $SNAP_DATA
+slots: _slot_name_: content: socket-directory write: - $SNAP_DATA

-plugs: content: content: socket-directory target: $SNAP_DATA
+plugs: _plug_name_: content: socket-directory target: $SNAP_DATA

 When the two interfaces are connected the consumer snap can see the socket in

-The content interface is implemented with an interplay of two systems: apparmor and bind mounts.
-The apparmor sandbox by default allows writes to
+The content interface is implemented with an interplay of two systems: Apparmor and bind mounts.
+The Apparmor sandbox by default allows writes to

 $SNAP_DATA and reads from